elastic/kibana/x-pack/plugins/monitoring/dev_docs/how_to/testing.md

 The Stack Monitoring plugin uses standard Kibana testing constructs.

-See [The Kibana Testing guide](https://www.elastic.co/guide/en/kibana/master/development-tests.html) for details on how to run the various test suites.
+See the [Kibana Testing guide](https://www.elastic.co/guide/en/kibana/master/development-tests.html) for details on how to run the various test suites.

 We mainly use:
 1. Jest unit tests - located in sibling files to the source code